Truck mix Truck Tralier Truck Truck Truck JCB

 Nahni trap

-Gully Traps:
+Gully Traps

-A gully trap is often provided at the junction of the room or a roof drain and the other drain coming from the bath, kitchen, etc. The foul sullage from baths will enter through the side inlet (called block inlet), and the uniform room washings or rainwater from the roof or courtyard will enter from the top.
+A gully trap is often provided at the junction of the room or a roof drain and the other drain coming from the bath, kitchen, etc. The foul sullage from baths will enter through the side inlet (called the block inlet), and the uniform room washings or rainwater from the roof or courtyard will enter from the top.

 The rainwater pipes or sullage pipes discharge into drains and are often connected to them through such traps.
 Gully traps may either have an S-trap or a P-trap.
 The water seal is usually 50mm to 75mm deep.
 The top of the trap is covered by C.I. grating to exclude the entry of coarser materials to avoid blockage.
+Read a detailed guide on Gully Trap in Plumbing: Functions, Working, Sizes, Installation & Uses

 Gully trap